U.S. military seeks to recover debris from Chinese spy balloon

 "He allowed a full week for the Chinese to conduct spying operations over the United States over sensitive military installations," Sen. Ted Cruz told "Face the Nation" on Sunday.

-President Biden said he ordered the military to shoot the balloon down on Wednesday, but aides urged him to wait until it was over water.
+President Biden said he ordered the military to shoot the balloon down on Wednesday, but military advisers urged him to wait until it was over water.

 China claims it was a weather balloon that veered off course, calling the U.S. response "unacceptable" and an "overreaction."